DECOLONIZING LANGUAGE AS A PRACTICE OF PEACE: BOTANICAL NAMING AND EPISTEMIC VIOLENCE IN THE CARIBBEAN AND LATIN AMERICA

 As an artist in residence at the National Botanical Garden of the Dominican Republic, I’m exploring how colonial, racial, and gendered violence is encoded in the naming of plants across Latin America and the Caribbean.
 Our botanical dictionaries list popular names like Mala Madre (bad mother), Mala Mujer (bad woman), Bruja (witch), Tullida (crippled woman), Mota de Negro (Black fuzz), Cabeza de Indio (Indian’s head), and Bandera Española (Spanish flag), revealing how language inscribed hierarchies of race, gender, and ability onto the natural world.

-Drawing on decolonial studies and eco-feminism, I’m focusing on case studies from Dominican Republic, Guatemala, Cuba, and Mexico.
-Naming shaped both social imagination and environmental relationships, influencing how communities value, protect, or harm the environment.
+To begin, I’m focusing on case studies from the Dominican Republic, Haiti, Cuba, and Mexico.
+Naming has shaped both social imagination and environmental relationships, influencing how communities value, protect, or harm their surroundings.

 As public school students remain the largest audiences for these gardens, my research explores how art-based interventions can foster environmental awareness, dignity, and collective healing.
 Decolonizing language becomes a pathway toward ecological justice, historical repair, and sustainable, peaceful futures.